jlwry/Kinematics-MoCap/README.md

 # Kinematics-MoCap

-An educational tutorial on calculating joint angles using the Grood & Suntay method, with specific focus on its applications to multi-segment foot models.
+An tutorial on calculating joint angles using the Grood & Suntay method, with specific focus on its applications to multi-segment foot models.

 ## Overview